eBay/ebayui-core/README.md

 ### Accessibility (A11Y)

 We take accessibility very seriously.
 Very seriously indeed.
-Therefore all components are built in accordance to the <a href="https://ebay.gitbooks.io/mindpatterns/content/">eBay MIND Patterns</a>.
+Therefore, all components are built in accordance to the <a href="https://ebay.gitbooks.io/mindpatterns/content/">eBay MIND Patterns</a>.
 These patterns, in turn, build on from the specifications provided by the <a href="https://w3c.github.io/aria-practices/">WAI-ARIA Authoring Practices</a>.

 Components are built in a layered, progressively enhanced fashion, utilizing the following resources: